 The group, like all such groups in these types of films, is a mixed lot.
 You’ve got a few good guys, a trouble maker or two, a couple who clearly are not physically prepared for the challenge and Neeson.
 One of the good guys is, quite surprisingly, played by Dermot Mulroney who is barely recognizable behind thick glasses and a swath of rough gray hair and beard.

 Nothing in the film came as a surprise.
 It was all pretty standard fare.
 Most concerning is that the film also follows the standard approach by bringing with it a veritable myriad of ludicrous choices and plot elements.
 There are so many that I’m not even sure where to begin or if it’s worth bothering.
 The worst offender involves, sadly, the wolves.
 First of all, think about Alaska.
 It’s huge.
 Anyone that’s read or watched anything about the Alaskan wilderness knows you can spend days, weeks or months in the middle of it and see little other than trees and birds.
 The guy who spent years there among the grizzly bears never had trouble with wolves.
-Christopher McCandless from Into The Wild fame spent all his time there without having a problem with wolves but not here.
+Christopher McCandless from Into The Wild fame spent all his time there without having a problem with wolves.
 This group apparently exists in a pocket of Alaska where wolves live around every corner.
 We’re also asked to believe that they’re being hunted by the same group of wolves even after they cross a huge divide that would be virtually impossible for the same wolves to frequent—except here.

 Neeson does a solid job with the role but the material just isn’t interesting.
 The film is flat throughout.
 It’s not awful but it’s not very interesting either.
 It just tells its obvious story with the obvious outcome and ends with one of the most ridiculous sequences possible.
 I guess that’s a perfect fit for this film.